AnnaAxelsson051/AnnaAxelsson051/README.md

-🤓 Discovered my passion for software development and switched careers.
+🤓 Attorney who discovered my passion for software development and switched careers.
 Studying: Java developer @ IT-Högskolan and simultaneously .NET Full stack developer @ Chas Academy.

 <h4>Some of the technologies and tools I have used and learned</h4>